sebastianx9407x/mips-simulator/README.md

-Here’s a basic `README.md` template for your MIPS simulator project that uses CMake:

----

 # MIPS Simulator

 A C++ MIPS simulator that executes and debugs MIPS assembly code.
 This project focuses on accuracy and flexibility, simulating the MIPS instruction set, including arithmetic, logic, control operations, and memory handling.